cran/treemapify/README.md

 ![](man/figures/README-subgrouped_treemap-1.png)<!-- -->

-Note that Argentina is not labelled. `geom_treemap_text` will hide text labels that cannot fit a tile without being shrunk below a minimum size, by default 4 points.
+Note that Argentina is not labelled. `geom_treemap_text()` will hide text labels that cannot fit a tile without being shrunk below a minimum size, by default 4 points.
 This can be adjusted with the `min.size` argument.

 Up to three nested levels of subgrouping are supported with the `subgroup2` and `subgroup3` aesthetics.
-Borders and text labels for these subgroups can be drawn with `geom_treemap_subgroup2_border`, etc.
-Note that ‘ggplot2’ draws plot layers in the order that they are added.
+Borders and text labels for these subgroups can be drawn with `geom_treemap_subgroup2_border()`, etc. Note that ggplot2 draws plot layers in the order that they are added.
 This means it is possible to accidentally hide one layer of subgroup borders with another.
-Usually, it’s best to add the border layers in order from deepest to shallowest, i.e. `geom_treemap_subgroup3_border` then `geom_treemap_subgroup2_border` then `geom_treemap_subgroup_border`.
+Usually, it’s best to add the border layers in order from deepest to shallowest, i.e.
+`geom_treemap_subgroup3_border()` then `geom_treemap_subgroup2_border()`
+then `geom_treemap_subgroup_border()`.

 ``` r
 ggplot(G20, aes(area = 1, label = country, subgroup = hemisphere,